DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

 especially when used by law enforcement.
-This is a concrete example of localized engagements with AI and the formation of resistance which have led to forms of localized governance of AI in some places including the UK.
-Despite the lofty ideals and potential for large scale impact that more global initiatives on AI ethics and governance promise, and despite a more global approach probably being more appropriate for a globalized, transnational technology such as AI and applications including facial
+This is a concrete example of localized engagements with AI and the formation of resistance which have led to forms of localized governance of AI in some places including the U.K. Despite the lofty ideals and potential for large scale impact that more global initiatives on AI ethics and governance promise, and despite a more global approach probably being more appropriate for a globalized, transnational technology such as AI and applications including facial